Tricked-dev/Dankdeck.xyz/README.md

 - Make meme numbers make sense
 - Add account deletion process with memes being put on auction on delete
 - Add confetti and make the game feel more gamey
+- a11y - would be cool if everyone could play this game
+- Automatically log back in when session expires
+- Hide elements when not logged in